esteininger/flask-stripe-ecommerce-boilerplate/Readme.md

 cart.forEach(function(item, index) {
     totalAmount += item.amount;
     productStr += item.product;
-    // only append and if not last one if (index !== cart.length - 1) {
+    // only append "and" if not last one if (index !== cart.length - 1) {
         productStr += " and ";
     }